tobiassjosten/tobiassjosten.github.io/_posts/2014-07-10-charge-your-clients-like-a-boss.md

 ## Break a nail

 Definitely stand up for yourself and charge a decent price.
-Just don't let that attitude turn you into a primadonna.
+But don't let that attitude turn you into a primadonna.
 Sometimes we just have to roll up our sleeves and get to work.
+Git r done!

+Just remember your worth and keep hustling until your price matches.

 >"If you think it's expensive to hire a professional to do the job, wait until you hire an amateur."
 >- Red Adair

-Get it done but remember your worth and keep hustling until you have a matching price.